 Michael J. Paidas MD

-Professor of Obstetrics, Gynecology, and Reproductive Sciences; Co- Director, Yale Women and Children's Center for Blood Disorders; Co- Director, National Hemophilia Foundation- Baxter Clinical Fellowship at Yale; Interim Chief, Section of Maternal Fetal Medicine; Interim Director, Maternal Fetal Medicine Fellowship; Interim Chief, Obstetrical Service, YNHH
+Professor of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair, Obstetrics; Program Director, Maternal Fetal Medicine Fellowship; Director of the Yale Women and Children's Center for Blood Disorders and Preeclampsia Advancement; Co-Director, National Hemophilia Foundation - Baxter Clinical Fellowship Program at Yale; Division of Maternal Fetal Medicine

 Fetal loss; Preeclampsia; Fetal growth restriction; Preterm delivery; Abruption; Thromboembolism; Postpartum hemorrhage; Inherited and acquired thrombophilia; Antithrombin deficiency; Autoimmune disorders; Alloimmune thrombocytopenia; Platelet disorders; PreImplantation Factor; Women’s health following pregnancy complications.